 Evidence & safety

-A practical note on Why habit consistency should be explained with careful limits for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.
+A practical note on Careful limit: habit consistency for an iPhone reminder flow where the app should reduce decision fatigue, written with realistic expectations and a specific next step.

 Direct answer